romabulani/portfolio-romabulani/README.md

-# portfolio-romabulani
+# My Portfolio

-Site developed as part of Neog Camp using HTML and CSS to showcase my projects and blogs.
+Description : This is my portfolio depicting the projects and blogs I have worked on.

+Tech Stack : HTML and CSS

+Link to the portfolio is here[https://romabulani.netlify.app/].